 We believe that a community that is fully aware of the importance and vulnerability of its natural resources is a community that will actively support efforts to ensure environmental quality.
 We carry out our mission through grassroots activities including educational programs in local schools, municipal government outreach, workshops and seminars for the public, stream cleanups and outdoor educational programs.
 A Board of Trustees and committees that focus on specific activities oversee the operations and programs of the MWA.
-Four professional staff members conduct the daily operations of the Association.
+Five professional staff members conduct the daily operations of the Association.

 The region served encompasses the Musconetcong River watershed, a drainage area of 157.6 square miles in northwest New Jersey which includes portions of Morris, Hunterdon, Warren and Sussex counties, and all or parts of 25 municipalities.
 The Musconetcong River runs 42 miles from Lake Hopatcong to the Delaware River.

 In 1992 the MWA was formed by local residents who were concerned about preserving the watershed's unique natural and cultural resources, and how those resources are managed by state and local governing bodies.
 The founders saw the need for a locally based organization composed of individuals of different backgrounds who held a common goal of promoting a watershed-based approach to land and river resource management.